 I wasn’t filling my spare time with anything productive.
 Adding to my CV that I’m a highly committed person because I got through the entire box set of Gossip Girl in less than a month is hardly going to impress anybody.
 Although…that is 5324 minutes, which is 88.73 hours; sad but true.

 That’s not to say that we should be filling our time trying to fluff out our CV’s.
 Instead we should be doing more productive things for ourselves.
-For me, it could be something as small as painting my nails, or having a cup of tea at a later hour than usual; when ordinarily I’d avoid it out of fear of the caffeine affecting me getting up for my alarm in the morning.
-Its thoughts like that I didn’t want governing my behaviour anymore.
+For me, it could be something as small as painting my nails, or having a cup of tea at a later hour than usual; when ordinarily I’d avoid it out of fear of the caffeine affecting me waking up in the morning.
+I didn’t want these thoughts governing my behaviour anymore.